dmtrKovalenko/cypress-real-events/README.md

 it("tests real events", () => {
-  cy.get("input").realClick(); // perform a native real click on the field cy.realType("cypress real event"); // fires native system keypress events and fills the field cy.press("Tab"); // native tab click switches the focus cy.focused().realHover(); // hovers over the new focused element cy.contains("some text in the hovered popover");
+  cy.get("input").realClick(); // perform a native real click on the field cy.realType("cypress real event"); // fires native system keypress events and fills the field cy.realPress("Tab"); // native tab click switches the focus cy.focused().realHover(); // hovers over the new focused element cy.contains("some text in the hovered popover");
 });